decentraland/explorer/Win64Build/README.md

 ### Requirements

-This build only runs in WINDOWS PCs and works with hopefully every VR device that's used running on a PC (it has been implemented using the SteamVR integration instead of brand-owned packages)
+This build only runs in WINDOWS PCs and works with hopefully every VR device (it has been implemented using the SteamVR integration instead of brand-owned packages)

 ### Current state